l2dy/intellij-rust-unofficial-plugin/README.md

 [There is an official proprietary Rust plugin from JetBrains IDEs](https://plugins.jetbrains.com/plugin/22407-rust).
 You may find it in the official marketplace and in RustRover.

+###### ⚠ Caution
+This plugin should not be installed simultaneously with Rust plugins from the marketplace.
+IDEs are acting weird because of the name collisions.

 ## Installation & Usage
 Grab a zip archive from `Releases` and then add the archive as a "plugin from a filesystem" (File -> Settings -> Gear Icon on the top right -> Install plugin from disk)
 To open an existing project, use **File | Open** and point to the directory containing `Cargo.toml`.